jpaffrath/libclist/README.md

 # Introduction #
-libclist is a shared/static library for the c programming language with list and dictionary implementations.
+libclist is a shared/static library for the c programming language with list and dictionary implementations. libclist is very fast, yet memory saving and customizable.
+It is able to store any kind of data you like!

 ## Compile ##
 Invoke *make* in the project root.
 This will build libclist as a shared (libclist.so) and as a static (libclist.a) library.